 CVI - chronic venous insufficiency of the lower extremities

-Constant violations of the venous outflow, problems with blood circulation in the legs lead to the occurrence of CVI syndrome - chronic venous insufficiency.
-About 10-15% of the adult population suffers from this ailment.
+Constant violations of venous outflow, problems with blood circulation in the legs lead to the emergence of CVI syndrome - chronic venous insufficiency.
+About 10-15% of the adult population suffers from this disease.
 This syndrome is a companion of varicose veins.

-CVI is a symptomatic complex, in which there are problems with the lumen of the veins.
+CVI is a symptom complex in which there are problems with the lumen of the veins.
 Usually the vessels have a normal lumen.
 In case of violations, the capacity of the veins is significantly reduced.
-Overloading of the venous system leads to a violation of the return of blood, which is manifested by the appearance of symptoms of chronic venous insufficiency.
+Overloading the venous system leads to impaired blood return, which is manifested by the appearance of symptoms of chronic venous insufficiency.

 Violation of the return of venous blood leads to the appearance of symptoms of CVI

 Is CVI dangerous?
-Wikipedia claims that CVI is actively developing and progressing in women 30-50 years, especially those with hereditary predisposition.
-Often the symptoms of CVI occur during pregnancy - when the body weight increases significantly.
+Wikipedia claims that CVI actively develops and progresses in women 30-50 years old, especially those with a hereditary predisposition.
+CVI symptoms often appear during pregnancy - when body weight increases significantly.

 Among the factors leading to CVI, called weak physical activity.